rolandmueller/bigdata/streamlit.md

 You can find the meaning of the different Streamlit methods here: https://docs.streamlit.io/library/api-reference

+# Adding code to Git and Github

+In VS Code, click on the Source Control side icon (on the left side).
+Click on the button `Initialize Repository`.
+Now you should see at the Source Control panel files that are not yet checked in.
+Click on the `+` symbol next to Changes to stage all files.
+Enter a Commit Message and commit the changes.
+Then, publish the branch to GitHub.

 # Requirements

 The dashboard should have the following interactive widgets: